XFajk/Maroon/README.md

 # Maroon
-a game abound being strandet on a planet
+a game abound being stranded on a planet